 To use a particular operating system, you must have access to it in the UForge server you are using.
 To determine which operating systems are available, use the os list command (please refer Command-Line for more information).

-The definition of an os section is:
+The definition of an os section when using YAML is: